paulkernfeld/burn-stream/README.md

-burn-stream uses burned bitcoins to produce a stream of weighted binary messages.
+burn-stream is a world-writable append-only log using burned bitcoins.

 A burn stream is a series of special Bitcoin transactions that can be efficiently retrieved by any client, including a [simplified payment verification](https://en.bitcoin.it/wiki/Thin_Client_Security) client.
 Burn streams should be usable in many different applications.
+Anyone can write to a burn stream.
+Each message in a burn stream has a weight that quantifies how much money the writer burned in order to perform the write.

 This library presents a "burn stream" as a Javascript object stream.
 Here's an example message that says, "okay" with a weight of 100,000 satoshis.